 Congratulations to all the nominees, Winners will be announced at the RTS Programme Awards Ceremony, in partnership with Audio Network, hosted by writer and comedian Paul Merton, on Tuesday 17th March at The Grosvenor Hotel.

-Tyson Fury: the Gypsy King
+Filmed over several months, Tyson Fury: The Gypsy King

 Abraham edited Episodes 1 and 3 and was additional on Episode 2.
 He loved working with current subject matter and is happy to see it has had such a big audience.
 It was challenging to get the re-match footage in time for Ep 3 but it all worked for a great episode.